• Skip to primary navigation

 It’s rumored that pickle brine can help relieve muscle cramps, so pour yourself a shot if you’re in need of a post-workout pick-me-up.
 Or maybe you just enjoy the flavor; ain’t no shame in enjoying a shot of pickle juice once in a while.

 Relatedly, you can also freeze pickle juice in popsicle molds and enjoy an ice-cold pickle pop.
-You can also freeze in ice cube trays and add the briny cubes to a beverage of your choice.
+You can also freeze pickle juice in ice cube trays and add the briny cubes to a beverage of your choice.

 Pickle-y Potables